MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

     <summary><strong>Details</strong></summary>
 <em> Note: The point of this set of instructions is to answer "In what ways do members and casual riders use Divvy bikes differently?".
 We can use R to answer other questions as well. </em>

-* In my opinion, to save on typing, you should consider copying the instructions listed at the top of this page into a new R script.
+* In my opinion, to save on typing, you should consider copying the instructions listed at the top of this page into a new R script or just load mine.
 <details>
   <summary><strong>Instructions</strong></summary>